MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/performance-enhancement-CRM-entity-page-loads.md

 ::: moniker range="<=dynamics-usd-4"

-You can experience enhanced performance of Dynamics 365 Customer Engagement apps entity page loading in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] with the Internet Explorer Pooling feature.
+You can experience enhanced performance of entity page loading in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] with the Internet Explorer Pooling feature.

 ::: moniker-end

 ::: moniker range=">=dynamics-usd-4.1"

-You can experience enhanced performance of Dynamics 365 Customer Engagement apps entity page loading in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] with the pooling feature.
+You can experience enhanced performance of entity page loading in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] with the pooling feature.

 The pooling feature is available for the following processes: